 - ¼ teaspoon salt

-- 2 cups + 2 tablespoons whole milk about 500ml
+- 2 cups + 2 tablespoons whole milk

 Instructions

-- Add the liqueur (if using), milk, salt and lemon peel and continue to beat the mixture.
+- Beat the eggs and sugar until the mixture is light and fluffy.
+Add the liqueur (if using), milk, salt, and lemon zest and continue to beat until well mixed.

 - When each frisuelo is cooked, put in on a large plate and sprinkle sugar on top.
-Layer the frisuelos on top of one another, until you've used up all of the batter!
+Layer the frisuelos on top of one another until you've used up all of the batter.

 Nutrition